Azure/app-service-linux-docs/Runtime_Support/php_support.md

 ## PHP 8

 The next version of PHP is expected to be [PHP 8.0](https://wiki.php.net/todo/php80).
-Official support for PHP 8 will only be available on Linux, as a result of this App Service will only only support PHP 8 on Apps Service Linux instances.
+Official support for PHP 8 will only be available on Linux, as a result of this App Service will only support PHP 8 on Apps Service Linux instances.

 ## Support Timeline